Elective courses

 Joana M. Gaspar

 Description: Mechanisms of metabolic regulation by the central nervous system in the regulation of nutritional and energy homeostasis.
-The main pathways of the central nervous system for regulating the regulation of energy homeostasis will be discussed, namely control of hunger and energy expenditure.
-The main processes that lead to the deregulation of these neuronal mechanisms and how they cause eating disorders and metabolic diseases will also be addressed.
+The main pathways of the central nervous system for regulating the regulation of energy homeostasis, namely control of hunger and energy expenditure.
+The main processes that lead to the deregulation of these neuronal mechanisms and how they cause eating disorders and metabolic diseases.

 BQA4223000 – Patch Clamp and Electrophysiology: techniques for studying ion channel activity